julianpietsch/baby/README.md

 ## Jupyter notebooks

-Training scripts are saved in Jupyter notebooks in the `notebooks` folder.
+More extensive examples for using BABY can be found in the `python/notebooks` folder.
 To maintain the repository in a clean state, it's probably best to copy these to another directory for routine use.
 If you want to share a notebook, you can then specifically add it back to the repository at a useful checkpoint.

+This notebooks include a complete example for reproducing Figure 1e in the associated paper:

+Julian M J Pietsch, Alán F Muñoz, Diane-Yayra A Adjavon, Ivan B N Clark, Peter S Swain, 2022, A label-free method to track individuals and lineages of budding cells (in submission).